RajkumarAnugu/AlgorithmsDataStructures/terminology.md

 --
 A vocabulary (or alphabet) V is a finite, nonempty set of elements called symbols.
 - A word (or sentence) over V is a string of finite length of elements of V .
-- The empty string or null string, denoted by λ, is the string containing no symbols.
+- The **empty string or null string, denoted by λ**, is the string containing no symbols.
 - The set of all words over V is denoted by V∗.
 A language over V is a subset of V∗.

 Language can be specified by: